curtd/BCDataTakeaways/README.md

 - knowing about optimization is a big advantage - don't neglect it
 - it might take a while to get a job / being rejected from a job isn't a mark on yourself as a person
 - know about SQL - a large % of enterprise data is still stored in SQL databases

-- Useful courses (in no particular order)
+- Useful courses/things to know (in no particular order)
    - MIT Algorithms and Data Structures - https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-spring-2008/index.htm

    - Stanford Machine Learning - http://cs229.stanford.edu/